Cervical cancer usually results from infection with the human papillomavirus (HPV), transmitted during sexual intercourse.

 If cervical cancer is diagnosed, its exact size and locations (its stage) are determined.
 Staging begins with a physical examination of the pelvis and a chest x-ray.
 Usually, computed tomography (CT), magnetic resonance imaging (MRI), or a combination of CT and positron emission tomography (PET) is done to determine whether the cancer has spread to nearby tissues or to distant parts of the body.
 If these procedures are not available, doctors may do other procedures to check specific organs, such as cystoscopy (bladder), sigmoidoscopy (colon), or IV urography (urinary tract).

 Doctors usually also check for spread to the lymph nodes by doing imaging tests or a biopsy.
 Knowing whether cancer has spread to the lymph nodes and how many lymph nodes are involved helps doctors predict the person's outcome and plan treatment.

 Stages of cervical cancer range from I (the earliest) to IV (advanced).
 Staging is based on how far the cancer has spread:

 Stage I: The cancer is confined to the cervix.

-Stage III: The cancer has spread throughout the pelvis and/or the lower part of the vagina and/or blocks the ureters and/or causes a kidney to malfunction and/or spreads to the lymph nodes near the aorta (the largest artery in the body).
+Stage III: The cancer has spread throughout the pelvis and/or the lower third of the vagina and/or blocks the ureters and/or causes a kidney to malfunction and/or spreads to the lymph nodes near the aorta (the largest artery in the body).